jessicacosta07/code-serverless-framework-AWS/README.md

 # Bootcamp Cloud AWS Project

-## O que é Serverless Framework?
+## What is Serverless Framework?

-Serverless Framework é uma forma de facilitar a criação de ambientes serverless como: construir APIs, configurar toda a parte de politicas e permissões, provisionar ambientes diferentes para cada etapa do desenvolvimento, configurar e adicionar outros serviços da AWS, fazer deploy mais automatizados.
+Serverless Framework is a way to facilitate the creation of serverless environments such as: building APIs, configuring all the policies and permissions, provisioning different environments for each stage of development, configuring and adding other AWS services, making more automated deployments.